joeisdone/joeisdone.github.io/demographics.md

 * **Understand independents** - Understand who the new independents are better and reach out to them.
 * **Understand the white overperformance with Biden** - White Democrats, for the most part, are carrying Biden.
 Some of this is from the elderly, but some of this may be from the so-called "professional class."
-* **Keep leaning into strengths.** - Biden has a strong communication shortcoming with the Black voters in general.
+* **Keep leaning into strengths.** - Biden has a communication shortcoming with the Black voters in general.
 Consider strengthening ground game efforts.
 * **Understand the elderly better.** - The shortcoming with the elderly can be explained partially with Simpson's Paradox, but not fully.
 Work hard to close with the elderly, especially the independent affliated elderly.

 # The dirty data